-In addition, he is also a successful composer and musician as well as founder of the Hungarian Gustav Mahler Society and head of the British Kodály Academy.
-He received the Golden Medal Award from the President of the Republic of Hungary and the Crystal Award from the World Economic Forum for his services to help international cultural relations.
-The French Government also named him Chevalier des Arts et des Lettres.
-In 2006, he was honoured with the Kossuth Prize, Hungary’s most prestigious arts award.
-In addition, he is an honorary citizen of Budapest.
+Iván Fischer is the founder of the Hungarian Mahler Society and patron of the British Kodály Academy.
+He was awarded the Golden Medal by the President of the Republic of Hungary and the Crystal Award by the World Economic Forum for his services to the promotion of international cultural relations.
+The French government appointed him Chevalier des Arts et des Lettres.
+In 2006 he was honoured with the Kossuth Prize, the most prestigious arts award in Hungary.
+In 2011 he received the Royal Philharmonic Society Music Award and the Dutch Ovatie Prize.
+In 2013 he was made an honorary member of the Royal Academy of Music in London.
+Iván Fischer is an honorary citizen of Budapest.

 Fischer studied piano, violin, violoncello and composition in Budapest.
 In Vienna he studied conducting in the class of Hans Swarowsky.
 He was then Nikolaus Harnoncourt's assistant for two years before his international career began in 1976 with winning the Rupert Foundation Conducting Competition in London.

 As of October 2022